 Maryland, North Dakota, Boston

-Are also Ebola treatment facilities many other locations may be added to this list.
+Ebola Treatment Facilities in United States-are also Ebola treatment facilities many other locations may be added to this list.

 You can also send us in information if you know of more Ebola treatment facilities in the United States.